fgamgee/Jitsi-Meet-Secure-Server/Documents/Threat-Model.md

 * DOS and DDOS attacks.
 Outside of scope.
 * Man-in-the-middle-attacks.
 This is a difficult attack to perform, needs to be targeted and is typically executed by a strong adversary.
 Outside of scope.
 * VOIP has vulnerabilities based on natural speech, and users should be aware of attacks such as described by Andrew White *et.al.
 Phonotactic Reconstruction of Encrypted VoIP conversations: Hookt on fon-iks.* Proceedings of IEEE Symposium on Security and Privacy, May, 2011. (available https://www.cs.unc.edu/~fabian/papers/foniks-oak11.pdf)
 * WebRTC uses an “audio level” header extension (see https://tools.ietf.org/html/rfc6464) in each audio packet, that is unencrypted and provides more information than the packet size alone.
-This can be disabled, but this will disable the ability of the server to detect the active speaker and automatically switch the to it (from Boris Grozev).
+This can be disabled, but this will disable the ability of the server to detect the active speaker and automatically switch the to it (from 8x8 developer Boris Grozev).
   * As pointed out by the link, this audio level header extension can be used by a participant for a DOS attack, however this is outside of scope in that participants in a conference must be trusted.
 Some mitigation is provided in that the host can kick someone out of a meeting and then inform the remaining participants of a new meeting link or password and restart the meeting.
   * An additional concern is that audio levels are visible on a packet-by-packet basis to an attacker passively observing the audio